 The customer must receive a copy of the insurance policy or annuity contract either via regular mail, express mail, hand delivery, or Company-initiated electronic delivery.
-The Companies do not currently support advisor-initiated use of electronic means (email, directing the client to a website, etc.) to deliver insurance products.
-Any use of such means to deliver an insurance policy or annuity contract in this manner is a violation of our procedures and may subject a producer to disciplinary action.
-The producer must obtain customer signatures on the delivery requirement form only after the customer has taken possession of the policy or contract.
+The Companies do not currently support agent-initiated use of electronic means (email, directing the client to a website, etc.) to deliver insurance products.
+Any use of such means to deliver an insurance policy or annuity contract in this manner is a violation of our procedures, may result in the delivery being considered incomplete, and may subject a producer to disciplinary action.
+The producer must obtain customer signatures on the delivery receipt only after the customer has taken possession of the policy or contract.